 1. Mentor (Round) MemoryGel Breast Implants

-Mentor MemoryGel Breast Implants are a type of Mentor Gel Implants that are filled with a cohesive gel that replicates the feel and texture of the natural breast.
+Mentor MemoryGel Breast Implants are a type of Mentor Gel Implants that are filled with a cohesive gel that aims to replicate the feel and texture of the natural breast.
 The custom gel in these implants is a type of silicone gel that is highly viscous so that it mimics natural tissue.

 The MemoryGel and Gel implants by Mentor are covered by a shell of cross-linked silicone elastomer layers.
 The use of this specific shell ingredient is what is responsible for the elasticity and integrity of the breast implant.
 Moreover, these breast implants are more uniform and firm when it comes to their shape.
 The MemoryGel and Gel breast implants are more often used than the saline and Spectrum Adjustable saline breast implants due to the natural look and feel of this implant type.